Windows of Faith

 The windows are the work of local artists, adherents to the particular faith.
 Through a rich lexicon of visual imagery and symbols, the artists have striven to articulate tenets of their faith and aspects of its cultural and history, thus the depiction of the Western Wall, the only surviving element of Jerusalem’s Second Temple in the Judaism window, and the incorporation of the declaration of faith La ilaha illa Allah, Muhammadur rasoolu Allah—There is no god but God, Muhammad is the messenger of God—to signify Islam.

-Three of the windows have been sponsored by patrons dedicated to the museum’s mission.
-We continue to seek an artist and donor for the final window, representing Buddhism, and for a sponsor of the Hinduism window.
+Four of the windows have been sponsored by patrons dedicated to the museum’s mission.
+We continue to seek an artist and donor for the final window, representing Hinduism.

 For more information on how to sponsor one of the Windows of Faith, please contact Ann Fruland at 312.915.6719 or firstname.lastname@example.org.